m3047/rkvdns/README.md

 * `LLEN` -- The number of entries in a list.
 * `SCARD` -- The number of entries in a set.

+The only one of these which doesn't correspond to a _Redis_ operator is `KLEN`.

 -------------------

 For paid support: fwm.rkvdns.support.f2u@m3047.net